ChrisPanitz/att2color_eeg/README.md

 - dataframes: csv files in long format for statistical analysis and plotting
 - figures: R-generated figures in pdf format
 - hilbertData: within-trial time courses of Hilbert amplitudes for each participant, condition, and channel
-- output: text files with results from frequentist ANOVA and Bayesian ANOVA (Inclusion Bayes Factors)
+- output: text files with results from frequentist ANOVA and Bayesian ANOVA (Inclusion Bayes Factors) as well as significant time windows from permutation analyses
 - performanceData: data on tack performance
 - scripts: R scripts
+- zValuesEOG: individual z-scores for changes in EOG activity from baseline to cued attention phase